Kecon/jddns4cf/README.md

 }
 ```

+You may list all available interface names using "-i" as single argument.

-### systemd example
+### Run as a service in systemd
 This file could be placed in /lib/systemd/system/jddns4cf.service if you would like to run this application as a service in Ubuntu Linux 16.04 LTS with systemd.
+Make sure that paths to both the .jar and config.json are correct.

 ```
 [Unit]